Nurse Practitioner podcasts here for the win!

 Curbsiders is facilitated by Doctors Matthew Watto, Stuart Brigham, Paul Williams, and a nationwide network of students, residents, and clinician-educators.

 That means it covers a massive — I mean, really, really enormous — range of topics.
 We're talking Antibiotics 101, sarcoidosis, ADHD, wilderness medicine, vulvovaginitis, acute kidney injury — and that's just the tip of the iceberg.

 Looking for content that’s dialed into precisely what nurse practitioners are dealing with?
-The Nurse Practitioner Podcast is the official podcast of The Nurse Practitioner journal.
-With a focus on guiding nurse practitioners through a spectrum of career issues — from certification and transition to practice to clinical topics to industry-wide discussions — this podcast offers solid, evidence-based content on a weekly basis for NPs at all levels.
+The Nurse Practitioner Podcast is the official podcast of The Nurse Practitioner Journal.
+With a focus on guiding nurse practitioners through a spectrum of career issues — from certification and transition to practice to clinical topics to industry-wide discussions — this podcast offers solid, evidence-based content every week for NPs at all levels.

 If you’re a visual person, our episodes are also over on the YouTube channel (especially helpful for the Lab Interpretation Case Studies playlist that shows diagnostic algorithms).

 Check out all our episodes over at realworldnp.com/podcast, where you can also sign up to get each episode sent straight to your inbox each week.

 Being able to take our weekly video and make it accessible feels like a huge win!
 I hope you have a chance to check it out!